bhaskarnoveiy/Spark/README.md

 Hello
 This is Bhaskar Noveiy

-Interested in in Spark, Data Science and Artificial Intelligence I’m currently learning AI
+Interested in Spark, Data Science and Artificial Intelligence I’m currently learning AI.
 I’m looking to collaborate on DS and AI